babylonlabs-io/simple-staking/README.md

 - `NEXT_PUBLIC_NETWORK` specifies the BTC network environment
 - `NEXT_PUBLIC_DISPLAY_TESTING_MESSAGES` boolean value to indicate whether display testing network related message.
 Default to true
+- `NEXT_PUBLIC_FIXED_STAKING_TERM` boolean value to indicate whether the staking term is fixed.
+Default to false

 Then, to start a development server: